Wednesday, December 30, 2020

 A Love Poem

-my dawns and heights,
+dawns and heights,

-the mansions of my throat and heart and breath,
+this mansion of my throat and heart

-the rootstock of my life,
+this rootstock of my life,

 my laughter and reflections,

-each molecule and aura--
+every molecule and aura,

-her hands a sextant. such hands!
+her hands their sextant. such hands!

 the lockpicks of my evolution.